Table of Contents

 - Timing: Off-hours run to keep background noise out of the measurement

-ASTM E1007 is the standard test for measuring impact noise transmission between vertically stacked spaces in an actual building.
+ASTM E1007 is the standard test for measuring impact noise transmission between vertically stacked spaces in an actual building, and the same method supports fitness floor impact testing when gyms or studios sit above another tenant.
 The tapping machine generates standardized impact pulses on the floor above.
 The meter on the receive side captures how much of that energy makes it through the floor-ceiling assembly.
 The delta becomes the AIIC number.

 Off-hours timing matters because impact tests run quiet relative to the ambient noise of an active commercial building.
 Running the test during business hours lets HVAC, traffic, and other tenants contaminate the measurement.
 Off-hours tests are repeatable, which is what makes pre/post comparison possible after any mitigation work.